 1. Get Enough Sleep

-Well, that might be an obvious one, and not always easy as a mother.
+Well, that might be an obvious one, and not always as easy as a mother, especially if you’re going through new mom exhaustion.
 But that doesn’t mean that you can’t try to have a decent sleep at night.
-If you create a good bedtime routine for your children and even a stress-free morning routine for your busy mornings, a good nights sleep can be achieved.

 2. Energize With Exercise